mananapr/mananapr.github.io/src/coomers.md

 </center>

 Whew!
 That certainly was quite a ride.
 I started with coomers and ended on simple living - like I said, this is mostly a ramble.

-This took a lot of time and to be honest - I am really proud of this essay (ramble lol).

 ---